Negotiations leading to the Iran nuclear deal: Debate over what a deal means for the risk of war

 Obama has argued that failure of the negotiations would increase the chance of a military confrontation between the United States and Iran.
-In an interview with Thomas Friedman, Obama argued that an agreement would be the best chance to ease tensions between the US and Iran.
+In an interview with Thomas Friedman, Obama argued that an agreement would be the best chance to ease tensions between the U.S. and Iran.

 Opponents have countered that the proposed deal would concede to Iran a vast nuclear infrastructure, giving it the status of a threshold nuclear state.
 They argue that rivals such as Saudi Arabia would likely counter by becoming threshold nuclear states themselves, leading to an inherently unstable situation with multiple rival near-nuclear powers.
 They argue that such a situation would heighten the risk of war and even the risk of nuclear war.

 Debate over whether an agreement would promote cooperation

 Iran's foreign minister Mohammad Javad Zarif argued in The New York Times that the framework agreed on in April, 2015 would end any doubt that Iran's nuclear program is peaceful.
 Zarif also argued that a deal would open the way to regional cooperation based on respect for sovereignty and noninterference in the affairs of other states.

 Opponents such as Schultz, Kissinger, and Netanyahu are skeptical of promises of cooperation.
 Netanyahu argued that Iran's "tentacles of terror" were threatening Israel, and an Iranian nuclear bomb would "threaten the survival of my country."
 He pointed to tweets from Ali Khamenei calling for the destruction of Israel.
 He said that any agreement with Iran should include an end of Iranian aggression against its neighbors and recognition of Israel.
 For their part, Schultz and Kissinger note a lack of evidence of Iranian cooperation to date.